SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ```
-5. Total Pizzas Sold by Pizza Category: For this we created a funnel chart that presents the total number of pizzas sold for each category.
-This chart will help the business to compare the sales performance of different pizza categories.
+5. Total Pizzas Sold by Pizza Category: We created a funnel chart to show the number of pizzas sold in each category, helping the business compare sales performance across categories.
 ```sql

 SELECT